hwcloud-apac-pso/hwcloud-apac-automation/README.md

 Before getting started, complete the following prerequisites:

 1. To use **Huawei Cloud Python SDK**, you must have a Huawei Cloud account as well as the Access Key and Secret Key of the Huawei Cloud account.
 You can create an Access Key in the Huawei Cloud console.
-You can obtain the AK/SK pair for your account at **My credentials > Access keys > Create Access key.**
+You can obtain the :key: AK/SK pair for your account at **My credentials > Access keys > Create Access key.**

 <p align="center">
    <img src="https://github.com/terraform-hwcloud-apac-pso-modules/hwcloud-apac-automation/blob/main/Image/create_credentials.png" alt="Create Credentials"/>